roberttidey/LightwaveRF/README.md

 AVR328 expected a 16MHz clock.
 A define in the LWTx.h allows for 8MHz operation

 Updated 14 March 2017
-Now supports ESP8266 modules using same base Arduino libraries
+Now supports ESP8266 modules using same base Arduino libraries.
+A #define determines whether timer0 or timer1 is used